SAP-samples/teched2023-AD161/exercises/Ex7/README.md

 For the **Data Objects**, select the following values:

-For **Main entity**	select **Incidents**.
+For **Main entity**,	select **Incidents**.
-For **Navigation entity** select **None**.
+For **Navigation entity**, select **None**.
 Click **Finish**.

 ![](/exercises/Ex7/images/dataobjects.png)

 And there you go, with just 4 steps you have created a complete UI app on top of your service entity.
-After some seconds you will see the new UI app showing up in the **UI Applications** tile on the **Storyboard** tab.
-After some more seconds an editor pops up to the side which shows the pages that are generated for the UI app, the so-called **Page Map**.
+After a few seconds, the new UI app is displayed in the **UI Applications** tile of the **Storyboard** tab.
+After some more seconds, the **Page Map** editor pops up on the side, which shows the pages that are generated for the UI app.

 ![](/exercises/Ex7/images/UIInStoryboard.png)

-We now have a fully functional list report and and object page.
-Both pages are automatically populated with all the fields from our Incidents service entity apart from the ones that don't make sense: the ID field which contains a UUID is not included, as showing UUIDs to humans is not a good user experience.
+We now have a fully functional list report and an object page.
+Both pages are automatically populated with all the fields from our Incidents service entity, except for the ones that don't make sense.
+For example, the ID field that contains a UUID is not included, since showing UUIDs does not make a good user experience.

-While we could now already start testing our UI application and would get a nice application, we will optimize the UI at a couple of places.
+While we could now already start testing our UI application and would get a nice application, we will first optimize the UI in a couple of places.

-## Adjust the List Page of your UI Application
+## Adjust the List Page of Your UI Application

 From the Page Map editor, select the **List Report** tile and click the pencil icon **Configure Page**.